The Monkey King (2014 film): Plot

 During an attack on Heaven, the Bull Demon King battles and loses against the Jade Emperor, the ruler of Heaven.
-The Emperor's sister and Bull Demon King's lover, Princess Iron Fan, convinces the Emperor to spare him and banishes him, Princess Iron Fan, and the rest of the demons to Flaming Mountain.
+The Emperor's sister and the Bull Demon King's lover, Princess Iron Fan, convinces the Emperor to spare him; the Emperor banishes him, Princess Iron Fan, and the rest of the demons to Flaming Mountain.
 The goddess Nüwa sacrifices her body to rebuild Heaven with crystals.
-The Jade Emperor appoints his nephew Erlang Shen to guard the Southern Gate, despite Erlang's resentment of the task.
+The Jade Emperor appoints his nephew, Erlang Shen, to guard the Southern Gate, despite Erlang's resentment of the task.
 One of the crystals falls to Mount Huaguo, taking the form of a monkey over time.
-A nine-tailed fox is scarred after touching the crystal and whisked away by a mysterious force.
+A nine-tailed fox is scarred after touching the crystal and is whisked away by a mysterious force.

 Years later, the monkey is taken in and trained by Subhuti, naming him Sun Wukong.
-The Bull Demon King plans to invade heaven again by using Wukong and preying on Erlang's anger towards the Jade Emperor.
-Erlang agrees to help the Demon King in exchange for getting to kill his uncle and take Heaven's throne.
+The Bull Demon King plans to invade Heaven again by using Wukong and preying on Erlang's anger toward the Jade Emperor.
+Erlang agrees to help the Demon King in exchange for the chance to kill his uncle and take Heaven's throne.
 The plan is kept secret from Princess Iron Fan, who is pregnant with the Demon King's child.
 Wukong travels to the palace of the Dragon King to find weapons for the Mount Huaguo monkeys.
 After defeating the Dragon King, Wukong becomes intrigued by a staff planted in the sea.
 He removes it, causing a violent storm.
-The Bull Demon King asks a young Vixen if she'd like to meet her old friend again.
-She is revealed to be the nine-tailed fox and the Demon King as the force that whisked her away, claiming to have saved her life.
+The Bull Demon King asks a young Vixen if she would like to meet her old friend again.
+She is revealed to be the nine-tailed fox, and the Demon King is revealed as the force that whisked her away, claiming to have saved her life.
 After the Dragon King informs Heaven of Wukong's destruction, Erlang sends Nezha to arrest him.

 The Vixen, who reveals her name to be Ruxue, reunites with her old friend, Wukong.
 He promises to make her immortal after learning she will die when she turns 200 years old.
-The pair is attacked by Nezha, but is killed by the Bull Demon King.
+The pair is attacked by Nezha, who is then killed by the Bull Demon King.
 Wukong befriends the Demon King, who appeals to Wukong's ego and tempts him with Heaven's treasures, including immortality.
-Wukong journeys to Heaven and learn the secret to immortality.
+Wukong journeys to Heaven and learns the secret to immortality.
 The Demon King and Erlang conspire further, revealing that if Wukong consumes the Emperor's elixir, it will increase his power.